vinaykm5758/PowerBI_Project_Files/README.md

+# PowerBI_Project:
-# PowerBI_Project: This Repo is contains various types of PowerBI reports developed in POC project.
+This Repo contains various types of PowerBI reports developed as part of POC project.
 Thanks